tkhamez/neucore/doc/documentation.md

 * ESI request for authorized scopes for any character (via frontend and for apps, see [Examples](app-esi-examples.php))

 Most functions are available in the frontend.
-Administrators can use the Swagger interface for the missing functions at `https://[domain]/api.html`, which also documents the API for third-party applications.
+Users can use the Swagger UI for the missing functions at `https://[domain]/api.html`, which also documents the API for third-party applications.

-## Authentication of third-party applications
+## Authentication of third-party Applications

 Apps are authenticated using an HTTP authorization header.